Join Our Mailing List

 creates a false midline in the client on the table."

-In my fifty years of practicing, I have not witnessed non-osteopath practitioners so adamantly defend
+In my fifty years of practicing, I have never before witnessed non-osteopath practitioners so adamantly defend

 a contact that, according to osteopathic biodynamics, creates a false midline in clients.